mtvbrianking/laravel-ussd/readme.md

 **Save default variables**

-Example for saving any variable from the incoming USSD request.
+Here's an example of how to save a variable from an incoming USSD request:

 ```php
 Ussd::make($menu, $request->session_id)